Exploiting Resources in Salt Water Sludge from Fish Farms

 Want to Develop Low Emissions Hydrogen Value Chains

 Pure hydrogen is essential for reducing emissions in industry by replacing fossil fuels, for example in steel production.
 However, when it comes to the use of pure hydrogen for industrial products, there are several barriers related to cost, efficiency, and product utilization.
-In the HyCarbon project, researchers at NORCE, together with the company SEID AS, will optimize, pilot, and develop cost-effective and low-emission value chains from natural gas or biogas to industrial products with improved quality and a reduced carbon footprint.
+In the HyCarbon project, researchers at NORCE, together with the company SEID AS and other partners, will optimize, pilot, and develop cost-effective and low-emission value chains from natural gas or biogas to industrial products with improved quality and a reduced carbon footprint.

 A test platform will be established at the NORCE Technology Park Risavika (NTR), and the existing infrastructure and internal expertise, in addition to the combined competence of the HyCarbon partners, will form the basis for process optimization and scaling up the technology.